 Sauna Before or After Workout: The Science of Timing

-The short answer: after your workout is usually better—but the full picture depends on your goals, the type of exercise, and what you're trying to optimize.
+The short answer: after your workout is usually better.
+The full picture depends on your goals, the type of exercise, and what you're trying to optimize.

 Why Post-Workout Sauna Is Generally Superior